-Chicago’s Clarity Clinic provides several forms of psychotherapy.
+Clarity Clinic provides several forms of talk therapy (psychotherapy).
 One of those options is group therapy, a form in which one or more psychologists engage with a small group of patients.
-The groups are generally designed on addressing a specific and unified area such as addiction/substance abuse, eating disorders, panic disorder, anger management, depression, social anxiety, and dealing with loss.
-Group counseling is known to be one of the most effective methods for combating interpersonal challenges such as loneliness and low self esteem issues.
+The groups are generally designed on addressing a specific and unified area such as addiction/substance abuse, eating disorders, panic disorder, anger management, depression, social anxiety, and dealing with loss and grief.
+Group counseling is known to be one of the most effective methods for combating interpersonal challenges such as loneliness and low self-esteem issues.

 How Is Group Therapy Beneficial and What Can I Expect from It?